StatisticalRethinkingJulia/SR2StanPluto.jl/README.md

 2. `notebooks`, used to store Pluto notebooks and
 3. `exercises`, can be used to store the exercises (not stored in the StatisticalRethinkingStan.jl repository)

-The `data` directory is only used for locally generated data, exercises, etc.

-All example data files are stored and maintained in StatisticalRethinking.jl and can be accessed via `sr_datadir()`.
+The `data` directory, in DrWatson accessible though `datadir()`, is only used for locally generated data, exercises, etc. All "rethinking" data files are stored and maintained in StatisticalRethinking.jl and can be accessed via `sr_datadir()`.

 This leads to a typical set of opening lines in each script:
 ```
 using Pkg, DrWatson

+# Note: Below sequence is important.
+First activate the project
+# followed by `using` or `import` statements.
+Pretty much all
+# scripts use StatisticalRethinkingStan.
+If mcmc sampling is
+# needed, it must be loaded before StatisticalRethinking:

 @quickactivate "StatisticalRethinkingStan"

-# Note: below sequence is important
-# A loaded StanSample influences StatisticalRethinking

 using StanSample
 using StatisticalRethinking